 We are a 100% Alaskan operated nonprofit with 100% volunteers.
 All race expenses are paid out of entry fees.
 Our Sponsors and Board Members help offset any additional costs.

-The Iditasport® Classic and Extreme are difficult events.
-Finishers will have accomplished a feat that few ever will and earn the coveted Iditasport® Ulu trophy!
+The Iditasport® Classic finishers will earn the coveted Iditasport® Ulu trophy!

 Updates are found on Facebook